mitas1/physical-based-animations/README.md

 ```

 Provided `CC` for will not be used if the target is current platform, instead it will default to system's `CC`.

+### Recommended cross compilers

+- For compiling from `Linux` to `Darwin` we recommend using [osxcross](https://github.com/tpoechtrager/osxcross).
+- For compiling from `Linux` to `Windows` we recommend using [wingw-w64-gcc](https://github.com/cbeck88/mingw-w64-gcc-linux).
+- Other cross compilers may work but are not tested

 ## Authors